plmbov/tictactoegame-20827/README.md

 ## TicTacToe Game

-Simple Tic Tac Toe game built with use of HTML, CSS and JS.
+A simple Tic Tac Toe game built with use of HTML, CSS and JS.

+You can play the game here: https://tictactoegame-20827.firebaseapp.com/.